 Fiduciary liability insurance.
 Insurance can be purchased to protect fiduciaries and the plan against liability or losses occurring due to a plan fiduciary’s act or omission.
 Fiduciaries are personally liable for losses incurred by a plan due to their breach; insurance can cover some or all of these losses.
-Recently, obtaining fiduciary liability insurance in the appropriate amount has become more imperative.
-DOL has stepped up reviews and is keeping score of ever-increasing monetary recoveries resulting from their investigations.
+So, obtaining fiduciary liability insurance in the appropriate amount has become imperative.
+DOL has stepped up reviews and is keeping score of ever-increasing monetary recoveries resulting from their investigations – 2,002 investigations in 2016 with 67.7% resulting in corrective action.
 This is in addition to dramatic settlements arising from ERISA class action litigation.

 It’s important to analyze the insurance policy’s major defined terms to understand exactly what risks it covers.
 Furthermore, understanding when these policies are triggered is crucial to knowing whether the plan and its fiduciaries are adequately protected.
 An annual review of these policies may illuminate the requirement to report certain events to the insurer within a specific time frame to collect on a claim.

 Key Point: Many policies cover compliance fees and penalties, such as those imposed by the IRS under their Voluntary Correction Program, but require timely notification to the insurer.